fspirgi/filejuggler/README.md

 # filejuggler

-makefile like execution environment in a rather early stage.
+makefile like execution environment in a rather early stage but already usable